18F/hub/_pages/blogging.md

 ---
 # {{ page.title }}

-At 18F we keep a private GitHub repo for kicking around ideas on the blog.
+At 18F we keep a [private GitHub repo](https://github.com/18f/blog-drafts) for kicking around ideas on the blog.
 This is how we use that repo.
+(Note to people not at the GSA or on the 18F team: <any of the links on this page will likely _not_ work for you.)

 We use milestones for workflow tracking: